SujitDevl/Quiz-app/README.md

 # Quiz-app
-This is a simple quiz app built for fun and quizzes.
+This is a simple quiz app built for fun and quizzes

-A JavaScript project with little bit of HTML and CSS.
+A JavaScript project with a little bit of HTML and CSS